ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 He dragged it over to the back of the house, positioned it on its back, and with a relatively small knife tried to make an incision through its underbelly.
 But the knife wasn’t sharp enough so he called over Anuka’s mom who brought a bigger knife.
 He got through all the wool and made an incision without the sheep making a fuss.
 Then he maneuvered his hand through the sheep, at which point the sheep started to kick, and then with a mighty force he ripped his bloody hand out.
 He showed us later, during the dissection, that he had plucked a main artery that runs just below the sheep’s spinal cord.
 Without any fight, the sheep was dead within a minute.

 {% include gallery.html
-    images="2023-09-14-north-mongolia/11/__2023-09-06_21-27-07-349000_cam.webp,2023-09-14-north-mongolia/11/__2023-09-06_21-27-39-441000_cam.webp"
-    caption="(left) Baagii maneuvering his hand through sheep's innards, searching for the artery that runs below the sheep's spinal cord. (right) After plucking the artery, Baagii steadies the sheep in its final moments."
-%}

-After the kill, I helped Baaggi process the sheep.

-{% include gallery.html
-    images="2023-09-14-north-mongolia/11/__2023-09-06_21-50-02-048000_evan.webp,2023-09-14-north-mongolia/11/__2023-09-06_21-53-06-064000_evan.webp"
+    images="2023-09-14-north-mongolia/11/__2023-09-06_21-27-07-349000_cam.webp,2023-09-14-north-mongolia/11/__2023-09-06_21-27-39-441000_cam.webp,2023-09-14-north-mongolia/11/__2023-09-06_21-50-02-048000_evan.webp,2023-09-14-north-mongolia/11/__2023-09-06_21-53-06-064000_evan.webp"
-    caption="(left) Baagii beckons for me to pass the front right leg through an incision in the upper chest as a way of peeling back the sheep's underside, better exposing its cavity.
+    caption="(top-left) Baagii maneuvering his hand through sheep's innards, searching for the artery that runs below the sheep's spinal cord. (top-right) After plucking the artery, Baagii steadies the sheep in its final moments. (bottom-left) Baagii beckons for me to pass the front right leg through an incision in the upper chest as a way of peeling back the sheep's underside, better exposing its cavity.
 Yet because I have no idea what I'm doing, I for some reason go to shake his hand.
 He howls with laughter, nearly falling over.
-Later, he tells Anuka that he will think of that moment every time he kills a sheep and laugh. (right) With the innards removed, a large pool of blood remains, which Baagii scoops into a bucket with a ladle."
+Later, he tells Anuka that he will think of that moment every time he kills a sheep and laugh. (bottom-right) With the innards removed, a large pool of blood remains, which Baagii scoops into a bucket with a ladle."
 %}

 {% include photo.html url="2023-09-14-north-mongolia/11/__2023-09-06_21-42-34-933000_evan.webp" description="Baagii's daughter stands quietly behind him, pacifier in mouth, while he processes the freshly slaughtered animal.
 In Mongolia, there's no separation between meat and its source, and children grow up seeing the entire process from an early age.
 Observing her father provide for his family is a casual, everyday experience, one that fosters a deep respect for where their food comes from." %}